 You cannot detail a car without good quality microfiber towels.
-They can be used and reused for a multitude of tasks.
+They can be used and reused for a multitude of tasks such as waxing and polishing.
+They can soak up water when drying you car after a wash.
 But the number one thing we want from them is to keep scratches to an absolute minimum.

 Why Microfiber is Best for Detailing

 Like most people I knew absolutely nothing about the different types of towels needed for detailing when I began.
 Now I know that towels are a key component and can make your life a lot easier.

 Microfiber towels grab dirt from your paint in their fibers.
 They greatly reduce the chances of scratching and marring your paint.
 You’ll end up with fewer swirl marks over time.

 They are great for buffing wax and polish too.
 The soft fibers spread the pressure out evenly over the area you are buffing.
 They will also capture the dust that is often produced during the processes.